Tourist Market Egypt

 Swimming is prohibited in the sea after sunset mainly due to safety concerns.
 At night, certain marine creatures become active, and swimming in darkness can pose risks to swimmers.
 These creatures may be dangerous, and visibility is significantly reduced, making it hard to see potential hazards.
 In hotel swimming pools, swimming is restricted after sunset because chemicals, such as chlorine, are often added to the water at night.
 These chemicals can be harmful to the skin if swimmers are exposed to them before they properly dissolve and interact with the water.
 Overall, swimming is banned in both settings during the evening for safety reasons, particularly due to the absence of lifeguards who are typically on duty during the day to respond to emergencies.

-Friendly refusal: Smile and say “No, thank you” in a calm tone.
-A polite but firm response discourages further offers without causing offense.
+A Friendly Rejection: Smile and calmly say, “No, thank you.”
+A polite but firm response will deter potential customers without causing offense.

-Body language cues: Avoid prolonged eye contact and keep your focus on the sea or your book.
-Marketing sellers often interpret attention as interest.
+Body language: Avoid prolonged eye contact and focus your attention on the ocean or your book.
+Salespeople often interpret attention as interest.

-Use hotel zones: Many resorts have designated guest‑only areas where sellers are restricted.
-Staying within these zones reduces interruptions.
+Use guest-only areas: Many resorts have designated areas reserved exclusively for guests, where salespeople are not allowed.
+Staying in these areas minimizes interruptions.

-Seek staff support: If a seller persists, discreetly inform beach staff or lifeguards.
-Hotels usually have policies to protect guest comfort.
+Ask staff for help: If a salesperson is persistent, discreetly let the beach staff or lifeguards know.
+Hotels usually have policies in place to ensure guest comfort.

-Timing strategy: Sellers are most active midday.
-Early morning or late afternoon hours are quieter and more relaxing.
+Time-of-day strategy: Vendors are most active around noon.
+Early morning or late evening are quieter and more relaxing times.

-Distraction method: Wearing headphones and sunglasses signals that you are not available for conversation, while also protecting your eyes from the sun.
+Distraction tactic: Wearing headphones and sunglasses signals that you’re not ready to talk, while also protecting your eyes from the sun.

-Learn local phrases: Simple expressions in the local language, like “No, thank you” or “I’m fine,” are effective and appreciated.
+Learn local phrases: Simple expressions in the local language, such as “No, thank you” or “I’m fine,” are effective and are received positively.

-Stay consistent: Repeating the same polite refusal each time avoids confusion and sets clear boundaries.
+Be consistent: By repeating the same polite refusal each time, you’ll avoid confusion and set clear boundaries.

-Red flag signal: Most hotels provide a red flag at the towel station.
-Placing it in the sand beside you, according to hotel rules, means marketing sellers are not allowed to approach or speak to you.
+Red flag: Most hotels have a red flag at the towel station.
+According to hotel policy, if you stick it in the sand next to you, it means that vendors offering towels are not allowed to approach you or speak to you.

 <p>What are the circumstances under which a hotel has the right to terminate a guest's stay and request them to leave?</p>